-Wales Wild Land Foundation is the charity running the Cambrian Wildwood initiative, which is its major project.
+Wales Wild Land Foundation is the charity running Cambrian Wildwood, which is its major project.
 It does not have its own website, instead having this page on the Cambrian Wildwood website.
 Wales Wild Land Foundation was founded in 2007 by Peter Taylor, Simon Ayres and Mick Green, an ecologist who has worked extensively across Wales including the Cambrian Mountains.

 Other projects are: